• Skip to primary navigation

 Okonomoyaki batter in a bowl.

-1. Pour the egg mixture over cabbage mixture and stir together until vegetables are completely and evenly coated.
+2. Stir together until vegetables are completely and evenly coated.

 Mixing vegetables and batter in a glass bowl.